dmcquay/node-apac/README.md

 **v1.0.0**
 Errors are now returned as the first parameter of the callback function, instead of being processed by a separate OnError function.
 Note: This will break backwards compatibility with previous implementations where errors are processed by a separate function.
 Because of this, **version 1.0.0 will not be uploaded to NPM yet**, until more core features are added.
 Those who would like the new error processing implementation can get the module by cloning GitHub.
+Update: Very soon we will publish 1.0 with this change.
+If you still need the old OnError function, you'll need to grab an old version from git.

 ## Installation